alzahler/courseProject/README.md

 #Activities
 a.labels <- read.table("./UCI HAR Dataset/activity_labels.txt", sep ="", header = FALSE)

+a.labels[,2] <- tolower(sub("_", "", a.labels[,2]))
 mydata$activity <- factor(mydata$activity, a.labels[,1], a.labels[,2])
 ```
+`a.labels[,1]` is vector with values 1 to 6, and  `a.labels[,2]` vector has the corresponding label (walking, walkingupstairs, walkingdownstairs, sitting, standing,laying) that had the under scores deleted and forced to lower case letters.

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 ---------

-For the final task, I first built a constituency table to check basic summary stats.
+For the final task, I first built a constituency table to check basic summary stats, and coersed the subject variable into a factor.
 ```
 freq.by.pairs <- table(mydata$subject,mydata$activity); freq.by.pairs
+mydata$subject <- as.factor(mydata$subject)
 ```
 Then, I used the melt function from the reshape2 library to first melt the data using the variables `subject` and `activity` as pivots.
 ```